 Getting international UX right can be tough.
 There's a lot to think about, a lot that can very quickly go wrong, and a lot that you just can't assume about how your different customers act online.

-The color blue, for example, can be soothing and represent trustworthiness to Americans.
-Blue to Mexicans is their color of mourning.
-But did you know that blue is an essential color in France?
-It's the national color, and French people generally have a positive reaction to it.
+The colour blue, for example, can be soothing and represent trustworthiness to Americans.
+Blue to Mexicans is their colour of mourning.
+But did you know that blue is an essential colour in France?
+It's the national colour, and French people generally have a positive reaction to it.

-Testing your 'Buy now' button color in blue on your French site could lead to more clicks.
-However, in Germany, people have a more problematic relationship with the national colors—lots of yellow, red, and black on your site is likely to put them off.
+Testing your 'Buy now' button colour in blue on your French site could lead to more clicks.
+However, in Germany, people have a more problematic relationship with the national colours—lots of yellow, red, and black on your site is likely to put them off.

 The expression "to paint the town red" in English has a positive meaning, but in other countries, like in Africa for example, it might be understood as death... which can lead to a huge misunderstanding!